jacksonh/manos/docs/tutorial/page-1.md

     Get ("/", ctx => ctx.Response.Write ("Hello, Mango World!"));

 What we've done here is created a route using the "/" path.
 Routes can be created with simple paths like this or we could create more complex routes with regular expressions.
-Something like Get ("/d.d", ...) would route "/dad" and "dfd".
+Something like Get ("/d.d", ...) would route "/dad" and "/dfd".

 Instead of creating an action method to handle the request we've just used a simple lambda expression that takes the IMangoContext and sends
 "Hello, Mango World!" as the response.